PrefectHQ/terraform-provider-prefect/docs/resources/block.md

 description: |-
   The resource block allows creating and managing Prefect Blocks https://docs.prefect.io/latest/concepts/blocks/, which are primitives for configuration / secrets in your flows. block resources represent configurations for schemas for all different Block types.
 Because of the polymorphic nature of Blocks, you should utilize the prefect CLI https://docs.prefect.io/latest/getting-started/installation/ to inspect all Block types and schemas.
-  Use prefect block types ls to view all available Block type slugs, which is used in the type_slug attribute.
+  Use prefect block type ls to view all available Block type slugs, which is used in the type_slug attribute.
-  Use prefect block types inspect <slug> to view the data schema for a given Block type.
+  Use prefect block type inspect <slug> to view the data schema for a given Block type.
 Use this to construct the data attribute value (as JSON string).
 ---

 # prefect_block (Resource)

 The resource `block` allows creating and managing [Prefect Blocks](https://docs.prefect.io/latest/concepts/blocks/), which are primitives for configuration / secrets in your flows.
 `block` resources represent configurations for schemas for all different Block types.
 Because of the polymorphic nature of Blocks, you should utilize the `prefect` [CLI](https://docs.prefect.io/latest/getting-started/installation/) to inspect all Block types and schemas.
-Use `prefect block types ls` to view all available Block type slugs, which is used in the `type_slug` attribute.
+Use `prefect block type ls` to view all available Block type slugs, which is used in the `type_slug` attribute.
-Use `prefect block types inspect <slug>` to view the data schema for a given Block type.
+Use `prefect block type inspect <slug>` to view the data schema for a given Block type.
 Use this to construct the `data` attribute value (as JSON string).

 ## Example Usage